mozilla-releng/relengdocs/procedures/merge_duty.rst

       approval-mozilla-beta? flag similar to
       `this <https://bugzilla.mozilla.org/show_bug.cgi?id=1616636#c7>`__
-   5. ensure someone from sheriffs or relman uplift this to Beta before Monday’s merge and RC go-to-build
+   5. ensure someone from sheriffs or relman uplift this to Beta before Monday's merge and RC go-to-build

 Release Merge Day - part I
 --------------------------